 - The Top Facebook Fun Games

-- British Automobile Firm MG Motors To Mentor five Indian Startups
+- British Automobile Firm MG Motors To Mentor Five Indian Startups

 Ok.
 Let’s get this clear.
 True, there are some pieces of truth here and there in the above-described scenario.
 But here’s the point.
-Get this: actually, going by the latest scientific findings based on actual, on-the-ground tests, this proposition is not quite so.
-The Consumer Reports and the research-oriented automotive Web site, Edmunds.com, looked at this question in two separate studies conducted in 2005: how does running the air conditioner or A/C, in contrast to opening the windows, affect the fuel economy of a vehicle (in this case a sedan and an SUV), one way or the other, at highway speeds?
+Get this: going by the latest scientific findings based on actual, on-the-ground tests, this proposition is not quite so.
+The Consumer Reports and the research-oriented automotive Web site, Edmunds.com, looked at this question in two separate studies conducted in 2005: how does running the air conditioner or A/C, in contrast to opening the windows, affect the fuel economy of a vehicle (in this case, a sedan and an SUV), one way or the other, at highway speeds?
 And their findings?
 “Nice in theory: [but] not true in practice,” was how they summed up their conclusion, adding, “Cold hard fact: No measurable difference (unless you open the sunroof, too!).”

 EVALUATION METHOD USED:

-That if you put a “higher quality” (i.e., higher grade or higher octane rating) gas in your tank, you’ll get higher fuel economy.
+MYTH #2:Iff you put a “higher quality” (i.e., higher grade or higher octane rating) gas in your tank, you’ll get higher fuel economy.

-In recent times of astronomical fuel price rises, a fierce debate has sometimes raged over gas quality and what grade of gas motorists should put in their vehicles for maximum engine efficiency and fuel economy.
+In recent astronomical fuel price rises, a fierce debate has sometimes raged over gas quality and what grade of gas motorists should put in their vehicles for maximum engine efficiency and fuel economy.
 There have been some motorists around Canada and the United States who firmly insist that they can’t “get down to putting inferior gas” in their darling vehicles’ tanks, on the belief that “inferior” fuel (by which they mean a lower octane type fuel) is either harmful to their engine, or causative of lower fuel efficiency, or both.

-“Some motorists pay the extra cost for premium fuel even though the manufacturer of their car does not recommend it,” noted one expert, Philip Reed, an Edmunds.com writer on gas-savings issues in a June 2005 commentary, almost painfully lamenting about such conduct.
+“Some motorists pay the extra cost for premium fuel even though the manufacturer of their car does not recommend it,” noted one expert, Philip Reed, an Edmunds.com writer on gas-savings issues in a June 2005 commentary, almost painfully lamenting such conduct.
 “They seem to feel this is a reward for a hardworking car.”

 “Some NASCAR fans told us they use upper-grade gas because they say it gives them a little bit better mileage, more power, and a cleaner engine,” reported investigative reporter John Stossel of the ABC-TV News 20/20 program in a July 2006 program titled “Gas Savers: Myths and Secrets.”
 What a big myth, however!
 Indeed, experts are almost unanimous about what they consider should be almost universally the ideal thing to do in this circumstance: the only right fuel choice that’s best for your engine, they generally say, is simply the fuel grade recommended in the Owner’s Manual that’s provided you by the vehicle’s manufacturer, pure and simple!